element-plus/element-plus/docs/en-US/component/autocomplete.md

 Autocomplete component provides input suggestions.

-:::demo The `fetch-suggestions` attribute is a method that returns suggested input.
-In this example, `querySearch(queryString, cb)` returns suggestions to Autocomplete via `cb(data)` when suggestions are ready.
+:::demo The `fetch-suggestions` attribute is a method that return suggested inputs.
+In this example, `querySearch(queryString, cb)` return suggestions to Autocomplete via `cb(data)` when suggestions are ready.

 autocomplete/autocomplete